Class of 2012

 “Once I started getting jobs being paid to farm, I thought, I can actually make as much money doing something I’m really passionate about as I can working for a big accounting firm,” he says.

-Leonard’s own Eckerd garden experience started with former Eckerd College instructor Kip Curtis starting the Edible Peace Patch Project, now a nonprofit in Pinellas County.
-Leonard and others worked to build a garden at Lakewood Elementary.
+Thomas’s own Eckerd garden experience started with former Eckerd College instructor Kip Curtis starting the Edible Peace Patch Project, now a nonprofit in Pinellas County.
+Thomas and others worked to build a garden at Lakewood Elementary.
 Curtis, his mentor, approached him afterward about doing an independent study to design a campus garden.

 “I feel that hiring a full-time staff member really solidifies the impact of this project,” he says.